-Even though filers commonly use Chapter 7 to erase credit card balances, you can't always wipe your hands cleanly of the debt.
+Even though filers commonly use Chapter 7 to erase credit card balances, you can't always wipe your hands clean of the debt.
 Here are a few things you might have to do:

 If you don't have any of these situations, skip ahead.

 In most cases, you won't need to return the property you bought on your credit card because most credit card obligations are "unsecured" debts.
-When you applied for the account, you didn't agree to give back the property if you couldn't pay.
+When you applied for the account, you didn't agree to return the property if you couldn't pay.

-However, that might not be the case if you charged an expensive item.
+However, that might not be true if you financed an expensive item.
 For instance, you could have a "secured debt" if you bought a piece of jewelry, a TV, or a kitchen appliance.
 A creditor with a secured debt can repossess the property if you don't pay what you owe, even when you file for Chapter 7 bankruptcy.

 The most common culprits?
-If the credit card company requires you to keep a balance in a savings account, the credit card likely is secured.
-Other possible secured credit purchases include charges made on jewelry, furniture, appliance, computer, electronics, and mattress accounts.
+If the credit card company requires you to keep a balance in a savings account, the credit card is likely secured.
+Other possible secured credit purchases include charges made on jewelry, furniture, appliances, computers, electronics, and mattress accounts.
 Check the receipt or the credit contract for verification.

 Certain types of credit purchases made before filing for bankruptcy are automatically "presumed" fraudulent, and you could have to repay the charges.

 Luxury goods and services.
-If you use a credit card to buy more than $800 worth of luxury goods or services within 90 days of filing for bankruptcy, the debt would be presumed nondischargeable.
+If you use a credit card to buy more than $900 worth of luxury goods or services within 90 days of filing for bankruptcy, the debt would be presumed nondischargeable.
 Reasonable amounts of food, clothing, and gasoline wouldn't fall within this rule, nor would your usual rent or utility bills.
+(11 U.S.C. § 523(a)(2)(C)(i)(l); amount applies to cases filed between April 1, 2025, and March 31, 2028.)

 Cash advances.
 Cash advances are more straightforward than purchases of luxury goods and services.
-Suppose you use a credit card to take over $1,100 in cash advances within 70 days of filing bankruptcy.
+Suppose you use a credit card to take out over $1,250 in cash advances within 70 days of filing for bankruptcy.
 In that case, the bankruptcy court would presume the debt is fraudulent, regardless of how you used the money.
-(Both figures are valid as of April 2022 and will change in April 2025.)
+(11 U.S.C. § 523(a)(2)(C)(i)(ll); amount applies to cases filed between April 1, 2025, and March 31, 2028.)

 The luxury and cash advance presumption isn't absolute.
 You'd have an opportunity to prove you reasonably believed you could repay the charge and intended to do so.
-However, satisfying the standard isn't necessarily easy.
+However, satisfying the standard isn't necessarily easy, especially since most people are insolvent shortly before bankruptcy.

 Not everyone is honest when applying for credit.
-Some people inflate income or falsify asset documents to increase approval odds.
+Some people inflate their income or falsify asset documents to increase their chances of approval.
 Others use credit with no intention of paying the charge.

-If this sounds familiar, it might be best to stay away from bankruptcy.
-Misrepresenting your finances when applying for credit and using credit with no intention of paying is considered fraud.
+If this sounds familiar, it might be best to avoid bankruptcy.
+Misrepresenting your finances when applying for credit and using credit without the intention of paying is considered fraud.

 A bankruptcy court that finds you committed fraud could hold you responsible for paying the account and impose other serious fraud consequences, such as dismissing your case or referring the matter to the FBI for investigation.

-Another strategy you'll want to avoid is turning a "nondischargeable debt" that won't go away in bankruptcy into a debt you can "discharge" or erase in bankruptcy.
+Another strategy you should avoid is turning a "nondischargeable debt" that will not disappear in bankruptcy into a debt you can "discharge" or erase in bankruptcy.

 Not necessarily.
 Tax debt paid with a credit card survives Chapter 7 if the credit card company objects to the discharge.
 But here's a strange twist of bankruptcy law.
 You can wipe out tax debt paid with a credit card in Chapter 13.